alphonse92/vplplusplus_composer/k8s.md

 **You need to create an api token for the jail, in order to allow to request to the appropiate endpoints**

 1. Open your configuration file of the client (remember, the **namespace** matters)
 2. In this case you need to set the appropiate value of `API_URL` variable.
-Also, you need set the value of `API_TOKEN`.
+Also, you need to set the value of `API_TOKEN`.
 You can update one of this at different times.
 3. Reload the service.
 Run: `./reload.sh jail $NAMESPACE`